zalenix/portaldocs/portal-sdk/templates/portalfx-performance-overview.md

 ## Verifying a change

-To correctly verify a change, you will need to ensure the 'before' and 'after' are instrumented correctly with telemetry.
-Without telemetry, you cannot truly verify that the change was helpful.
-What may seem to be huge improvement in performance may transition into a smaller win after the extension moves to production.
-Occasionally, they actually transision into decreases in performance.
-The main goal is to trust the telemetry and instead of profiling, because the telemetry reports on the extension's performance in production.
+To correctly verify that a change is helpful, you will need to ensure the 'before' and 'after' are instrumented correctly by using telemetry.
+Telemetry reports on the extension's actual performance in production instead of the statistics that are accomplished with profiling.
+What may seem to be huge improvements in performance may actually be smaller wins after the extension moves to production.
+The improvements may actually transition into decreases in performance in certain circumstances.

 ## Topics that Improve Blade Performance